-And when you’re that someone hurt, injured on a construction site, that mess is only beginning.
-As we all know, injuries aren’t hassle free by any means.
+As we all know, injuries aren’t hassle-free by any means.
 The hospital visits, the missed work, the rearrangement of your daily routine, the stress, and the bills accumulate.
 Vacation days run out and all of a sudden, your recovery takes a toll on more than just your family.
 It takes a toll on your livelihood.

-If you or your loved one is injured due to a construction accident, it’s important that you take care of yourself.
-Going to the hospital, following up with your doctors, and taking the time to heal are all part of that recovery process.
+It’s important to take care of yourself when injured at a construction site.
+Going to the hospital, following up with your doctors, and taking the time to heal is all part of that recovery process.
 Asking for the legal help you need is another part that can’t be ignored.
 You’re struggling to pay bills, you’re navigating the unknown and uncertainty alone, and you shouldn’t be.

 At Schlapprizzi Attorneys at Law, we advocate for people like you who are injured because of someone else’s negligence/carelessness.
 If proper care had been used, your injury would have been prevented.
 You were in the wrong place at the wrong time and you shouldn’t be penalized for the rest of your life for it.
 We want to help you heal in any way we can.
 From communicating with insurance companies to preparing your case for trial, our family of attorneys wants to be there for you during this dire time.
 We hope to relieve your stress and help you take it one step at a time; let our family help yours.